kevgo/cucumber-sort/README.md

 I bake it
 ```

-All we need to is sort the steps in this file the way we want the steps to be:
+Now we sort the steps in this file the way we want them to occur in recipes:

 ```sh
 # TOOLS